Program in Urban Studies

 In addition, students are advised about opportunities to acquire field experience in urban settings through the Community-Based Learning Initiative (CBLI) and other programs.
 Those students with appropriate background and training are also encouraged to study and conceptualize cities via a comparative, international perspective, using the resources of Princeton's area studies and international programs.

 The Program in Urban Studies is open to all undergraduate students, regardless of discipline.
-Students apply for admission by filling out the application on the Urban Studies website and having an interview with the director of the program.
+Students apply for admission by filling out the application on the Urban Studies website and arranging an interview with the director of the program.
 Students are accepted into the program on the basis of interest and a coherent academic plan.
 Students are asked to propose a tentative course of study in their application.

 Students who fulfill the requirements of the program receive a certificate of proficiency in urban studies upon graduation.